zzzz465/Rimworld-automatic-mod-sorter/readme.md

 and remove overlapping mods from list.

-then you'll see, you need to input number one of 1~20.
+then you'll see, you need to input number one of 1 to 20.

 if you type P, you can pass that mod if you can't sure. press X to stop the program and save.